 St. Monica's Washroom Renovation

-We propose to repair and renovate the girl’s washroom, bringing it up to current building code and safety standards, and re-establish a dignified facility for the girls to use for their daily cleaning and bathroom amenities.
-With this renovation the facility will be in usable condition for another 50 years.
+Pipeline Worldwide plans to repair and renovate the girls’ washroom, bringing it up to current building codes and safety standards, and re-establish a dignified facility for the girls to use for their daily routine and bathroom amenities.
+With this renovation, the facility will be in usable condition for another 50 years.

 Assessed existing conditions and alternate facilities, the general contractor has reviewed and provided a cost estimate, and we’ve contracted with an architect for design of the renovation.
 Construction is expected to begin December 2023.